teras/lalein/README.md

-## Translations in Java: The proper way
+## Internationalization - i18n - in Java: The proper way

 ### TL;DR